Promoting your freelance technical writing business

 Business networking and word-of-mouth referrals.
 This accounts for approximately 25% of our business.

 Regional press.
 Sometimes, TechScribe is mentioned in the local press.
 (That is nice, but the target market is the UK.)
-Not sure if this brings work, but it is good for local clients to see TechScribe in the press.
+Not sure if this brings work, but it is good for local customers to see TechScribe in the press.

 Local digital media.
 Occasionally TechScribe is mentioned in local digital information newsletters.
 No observable result.